pfadfinder-konstanz/hugo-dpsg/README.md

 **Note:** You need to put your icon file in `layouts/partials` directory under your project's root if you want to display an icon of your social link.
-The `icon` filed, which is optional, should be a path relative to `layouts/partials`.
+The `icon` field, which is optional, should be a path relative to `layouts/partials`.

 **Note:** *Only* SVG files are supported to be used as custom social icons in the current version.
 If you use any files of another format, PNG for example, a compile